Understanding the calculation of income for self-employed mortgage applications

-There is a big difference in terms of how mortgage lenders assess the income of self employed applicants to those who are employed and receiving income on a PAYE basis, this short guide explains how income is assessed and some of the pitfalls.
+There is a big difference between mortgage lenders assessment of income for self-employed applicants and those who are employed and paid on a PAYE basis.

-You will be classed as Self Employed if you are a sole trader, in a partnership or if you own more than a set percentage of an Ltd company (typically 25%).
-PAYE employees who also own a significant share of a different company may be classed as having income from employment and self employment.
+Lenders usually class you as self-employed if you are a sole trader, in a partnership, or when you own more than a set percentage of a limited company (typically 25%).

-When classed as self employed the lender will base their affordability assessment on your net pre tax profit, not your turnover.
-This is essentially your money taken in minus all allowable deductions and so will therefore usually be the profit figure from your tax returns.
+When classed as self-employed, the lender will base their affordability assessment on your pre-tax net profit, not your turnover.

-Proof of income for the self employed will normally be either your SA302 or self assessment tax computation, or a copy of your accounts often for the last two to three years.
-Some lenders will request accounts certificates in these are not available.
-The sole traders or those submitting their own tax returns it usually pays to keep your SA302’s handy for coming mortgage applications although you can request reprints from HMRC.
+Proof of income for the self-employed usually comprises either your SA302 or self-assessment tax computations, or a copy of your company accounts for the last two to three years.
+Some lenders will request accountants’ certificates if these are not available.

 For the sole traders or those submitting their tax returns it usually pays to keep your SA302s handy for coming mortgage applications, although you can request reprints from HMRC, or easily download these from HMRC online if you have access.